-- 46. When consideration is being given to the amount of any allowance which may be claimed for loss of earnings incurred by those attending sessions of the General Synod, it may be helpful to know that the current (2019/20) rate of compensation allowed by the Archbishops' Council for loss of earnings due to attendance at meetings of the Council's and the Synod's subordinate bodies is the actual loss up to £175.00 per day of absence.
-A certificate is required from the employer (or for the self-employed, from the applicant personally) in support of the application.
+- day of absence.
+A certificate is required from the employer (or for the selfemployed, from the applicant personally) in support of the application.
 Usually very few applications indeed are received in the course of a year and no difficulty is experienced in administering the allowances. - 47.
 Electors who have not previously served as members of the General Synod will probably welcome an indication of their likely commitments in terms of time (and expense) if they decide to stand in the election and are elected.
 Suggested wording for inclusion in the email containing the invitation to nominate, or in a leaflet accompanying a nomination paper, is given in Annex D.

-L ELECTION ADDRESSES AND OTHER ELECTORAL MATERIAL
+ELECTION ADDRESSES AND OTHER ELECTORAL MATERIAL

 - 48. Any candidate in the proctorial or House of Laity elections is entitled to request the presiding officer to circulate an election address from that candidate by making it available to view on the online elections portal, posting it on the diocese's website and sending it by post to every elector in the diocese or area who has not provided an email address.
 An election address must be on no more than one sheet of A4 paper and may be printed on both sides.
 If it is in electronic form, it must be capable of being so printed in an easily legible form.
-It is for each candidate to decide whether to take advantage of this opportunity - it is optional.
+It is for each candidate to decide whether to take advantage of this opportunity it is optional.
 But whether or not candidates do so, there is nothing to stop them sending material direct to electors themselves.
 It may therefore be worth telling electors who have provided an email address that the email address will be made available to any candidate who requests it. - 49.
 Neither the Clergy ER nor the Laity ER lay down any rules as to the content of election addresses.
 So, subject to the limitation on the size of an election address, the candidate is free to decide on its layout and content (including whether to include a photograph).
-A presiding officer does not have power to require changes to a candidate's election address unless, in exceptional circumstances, the presiding officer advises the candidate that the election address is defamatory or otherwise unlawful in some way.
+A presiding officer does not have power to require changes to a candidate's election address unless, in exceptional circumstances, the presiding officer advises the candidate that the election address is defamatory or otherwise unlawful in some way. - 50.
+If a candidate wishes to exercise the right to have an election address circulated by the presiding officer, the candidate must provide one copy of the address at his or her own expense.
+This can be delivered to the presiding officer by email, by post or in person.
+It must be received by the presiding officer by a date specified by him or her, no earlier than seven days after the closing date for nominations.
+(The presiding officer should specify this date in the citation or invitation to nominate.)
+The presiding officer is under no obligation to circulate election addresses received after the due date or not in the required form. - 51.
+It is also desirable for the presiding officer, when providing information about the right to have an election address circulated, to indicate the way in which election addresses will be reproduced (e.g. in colour or in black and white), and to explain that they will be made available on the online elections portal and on the diocesan website, so that candidates are aware of that when deciding on the format of their address.
+It would be open to a candidate to provide the election address in two forms: for example, one in colour for posting on the online elections portal and one

-Clergy ER Rule 25(8); Laity ER 6(8).
+&lt;sup>52 Clergy ER Rule 25(8); Laity ER 6(8).